Follow these steps to remove glue spots from non-washable fabrics such as acetate, fiberglass, rayon, silk, triacetate and wool:

 - Change the pad as it removes the stain.

-- Keep both the stain and pad moist with wet spotter and vinegar.
+- Keep both the stain and pad moist with a wet spotter and vinegar.

-- Flush (the method of applying stain remover to loosen staining materials and residue from stain removers) with water and repeat until no more stain is removed.
+- Flush (the method of applying stain remover to loosen staining materials and residue from stain removers) with water and repeat until you can't remove any longer.

 For a lingering stain:

-- Cover with a clean pad that has been dipped in the solution and wrung dry.
+- Cover with a clean pad that you have dipped in the solution and wrung dry.

 - Let it stand 30 minutes.